 - The USL Pro Iowa campaign is our opportunity to put Central Iowa center stage, highlighting our community and current momentum through the development of a multi-use stadium, and its programming, to spur economic vitality, increase tourism and showcase Iowa by attracting regional and national events.

-- The campaign is also about bringing soccer fans together — USL Pro Iowa looks to bring professional soccer to Iowa through a collective public-private partnership.
+- The campaign is also about bringing soccer fans together — USL Pro Iowa looks to bring professional soccer to Iowa.
 This is the only way to bring the required soccer-specific stadium and the USL Championship to Des Moines.

 How do I get involved?